Iarnród Éireann Board of Directors

 Frank Allen, Chairman

-Regional Manager in National Advocacy Service for People with Disabilities.
-Co-chair, Disabled People of Ireland.
-BA in Sociology and Social Policy.
-Writer and broadcaster.
+Suzy Byrne is Regional Manager in the National Advocacy Service for People with Disabilities and is Co-chair, Disabled People of Ireland.
+Suzy is also a writer and broadcaster and holds a BA in Sociology and Social Policy.

-She is a Fellow of the Royal Academy of Engineering and a member of its Audit and Risk Committee; a Fellow, Trustee Board member and Vice President of the Institution of Mechanical Engineers and a Trustee and Board member of the Engineering Council.
+Carolyn Griffiths is a Fellow of both the Royal Academy of Engineers and the Institution of Mechanical Engineers.
+She is President of the Institution and a Trustee of the Institution and also Engineering Council.
+She has extensive experience of the railway industry having worked in various sectors in the UK, Singapore, Germany and Sweden.
+Her two most recent positions were Senior Vice President of a multinational company and the founding Chief Inspector of the Rail Accident Investigation Branch in the UK.
 She was awarded an Honorary Doctorate by Cranfield University in 2013 for her achievements in and contributions to the rail industry.

 Valerie Little retired from ESB having held a number of senior management positions including Human Resource Manager for major Business Units, Head of Internal Audit and Head of Group Treasury.
 Valerie holds MSc in Management Practice and is a qualified accountant.
 She has served as a trustee of a large pension fund and served on a number of audit committees.